 Meet the artists

 Treyvon Jacobs is a gifted artist.
 He assists with rearranging the studio and has wonderful, creative, bursts of energy.
 He loves drawing, writing, singing, acting, and especially dancing.
 Treyvon sold his first pencil drawing at the fundraiser 6x6x2016 for the Rochester Contemporary Art Center in 2017.
-He dances in a ballet troupe with Family Life Ministries and has performed in many local theater productions such as; The Little Mermaid Jr., The Lion King Jr., Joseph and the Technicolor Dreamcoat, and It's a Wonderful Life, and The Man Who Stole Christmas.
+He dances in a ballet troupe with Family Life Ministries and has performed in many local theater productions such as; The Little Mermaid Jr., The Lion King Jr., Joseph and the Technicolor Dreamcoat, It's a Wonderful Life, and The Man Who Stole Christmas.
 Treyvon is currently a junior in high school and is studying cosmetology.
 Treyvon hopes to become a professional ballet dancer and is working towards that goal.

 What's in a Name?